nerdfiles/what-we-wrote/commenting.markdown

 ### Disclaimer

-Not sure if the following is consistent with cssdoc.
+Not sure if the following syntactic constructions are consistent w/ or amenable to cssdoc.
 Consider them proposals.

 ### File Header